lifesaver0129/CS304-Software-Engineering/Notes/README.md

 ### PageRank-based Fault

-* For each method, not only consider how many tests cover it, but also who cover it
+* For each **method**, not only consider how many tests cover it, but also who cover it
   * If a failing test covers few program entities, it has a small scope to infer faulty entities and should have high weight
   * If its covered entities are more likely to be faulty, it in turn also should get a higher weight
 * Phase-1: Transistion Matrix Construction